b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 Alright, sure, cool, you can disavow theories, but *[[Race in scripture|scripture]] is not theory.* Until you disavow that *doctrine*, your words mean shit to me.

+"We're sad that we published something offensive and inaccurate."
+"Did you retract those erroneous statements?"
+"What statements?"

 &nbsp;

 ### Ensign